ISLA-UH/quantum-inferno/docs/installation.md

 ### Installing and upgrading quantum-inferno with pip

-The libquantum library can be installed using [pip](https://pip.pypa.io/en/stable/).
+The quantum-inferno library can be installed using [pip](https://pip.pypa.io/en/stable/).
-You can also find it at [PyPI quantum-inferno](https://pypi.org/project/quantum-inferno/).
+You can also find it at [PyPI (quantum-inferno)](https://pypi.org/project/quantum-inferno/).

 The following command can be used to install and/or upgrade quantum-inferno: